BioBoost/course_programming_from_base_to_ace/docs/introduction/08_iterating/README.md

 Programming languages provide various structures that allow you to **loop a block of statements**.
 The C# programming language provides the following types of loops to handle looping requirements:

 * a **for loop**: Execute a code block multiple times and simplify the code that manages the loop variable.
-Typically used of the **number of iterations is fixed**.
+Typically used if the **number of iterations is fixed**.
 * a **while loop**: Repeats a code block while a given condition is `true`.
 It **tests the condition before executing the body of the loop**, meaning that it **may never execute** if the condition is not satisfied from the beginning.
 * a **do-while loop**: Like a while loop, except that it **tests the condition at the end of the loop body**.
 This effectively means that the body of the loop will **execute at least once**.